Grey Towers Castle: Historic buildings on the estate

-From the time that the castle was built, there have been other buildings on the estate.
+From the time that the mansion was built, there have been other buildings on the estate.
 These historic buildings (the ones that existed before Beaver College purchased the estate) that are still standing include Murphy Hall (previously the stables on the Harrison Estate), Blankley Hall (previously Blake Hall, so named by Beaver College, and the gatehouse on the Harrison Estate) and Spruance Hall (previously the engineer's building on the Harrison Estate).

 Murphy Hall was once the stables, where the Harrison family kept their horses.
 After the initial purchase of the land by Beaver College, science labs were put in this building as well as a chapel in which the chorus sang.
 Murphy Memorial Hall was presented by Jane M. Murphy in memory of her husband William M. Murphy in 1929.
 At the time an organ was also donated and installed in chapel.
 The organ is now gone as it was damaged during renovations to the building in the 1980s.
 The building also included a gymnasium with a shooting range for the school's rifle team.
 Over the years, metalworking and ceramics studios were added, the gymnasium was removed and the science labs were moved elsewhere on campus.
 Currently, music and art classes are taught in Murphy Hall.

 Blankley Hall was originally known as the gatehouse, where guests were greeted before taking the path (now the Alumni Walk of Pride) up to the Harrison's castle.
 After Beaver College purchased the estate, it was briefly used as student housing, and then as office space for university employees.
 It was named Blake Hall for a time, before being renamed Blankley Hall in 2005 in honor of one of Arcadia's alumni.
 It is currently the location of Arcadia's Alumni Relations office.

 Spruance Hall was used as a maintenance building for the Harrison estate.
 It was known as the engineer's building, and there were many tunnels leading from this building to other places on the estate.
 Its most notable feature is a large smokestack.
 After Beaver College purchased the estate, the building was used for fashion and art classes.
 The building currently houses Arcadia University's theater, Arcadia's Spruance Gallery space, the art department, as well as art studios and classrooms.